microsoft/terminal/doc/user-docs/UsingJsonSettings.md

 }
 ```

-A string value for `"keys"` can be used and is interpreted
+You can also use a single key chord string as the value of `"keys"`.
-as a key chord of size 1.
-Thus, the above code snippet can be simplified
+It will be treated as a chord of length one.
-to the following:
+This will allow you to simplify the above snippet as follows:

 ```json
 {